 MYTH #1: “The burden of the tax will be on the poor instead of the rich.”

-Our proposed tax reform program will improve the lives of the people, especially the poor.
-It promotes equity such that those who have higher income will shoulder more burden compared to those with lower income.
+Our proposed tax reform program will improve the lives of Filipinos, especially the poor.
+It promotes equity such that those who have higher incomes will shoulder more of the burden compared to those with lower incomes.
 Through our proposal, Filipinos will contribute based on their capacity to pay.

 MYTH #2: “Lowering personal income taxes means more money in people’s pockets that boost consumption, and consequently, stimulate the economy.
 No need to increase taxes.”

-Our proposed tax reform seeks to correct and simplify the current tax system, as well as make it fairer by lowering the PIT, reducing VAT exemptions, and adjusting excise tax rates on petroleum products and automobiles.
+TRAIN corrects and simplifies the current tax system, as well as make it fairer by lowering the PIT, reducing VAT exemptions, and adjusting excise tax rates on petroleum products and automobiles.

-With the tax reform, we will be able to increase spending in public investment, such as by constructing school buildings, roads, and bridges, and funding basic social services and social protection.
+Through this tax reform, we have been and will continue to increase spending in public investment, such as by constructing school buildings, roads, and bridges, and funding basic social services and social protection.
 All these will stimulate the economy more and benefit the poor.
 This is a more inclusive way of spending our shared resources, rather than merely boosting individual consumption spending by lowering all taxes.

 MYTH #3: “Fares and commodity prices will skyrocket because of the proposed increase in oil excise.”

 No. Prices of basic goods and public transportation will not skyrocket.
-In fact, inflation will be additional 1.5% at the most.
-Our estimate shows that food prices may increase by additional 1% in the first year of implementation while transport price may increase by additional 2%.
+In fact, inflation will be an additional 1.5% at the most.
+Our estimate shows that food prices may increase by an additional 1% in the first year of implementation while transport price may increase by an additional 2%.